NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Introduction

 The proposed NuScenes-QA is built upon nuScenes \cite{caesar2020nuscenes}, which is a popular 3D perception dataset for autonomous driving.
 We automatically annotate the question-answer pairs using the CLEVR benchmark \cite{johnson2017clevr} as inspiration.
 To be specific, we consider each keyframe annotated in nuScenes as a ``scene'' and construct a related scene graph.
 The objects and their attributes are regarded as the nodes in the graph, while the relative spatial relationships between objects are regarded as the edges, which are calculated based on the 3D bounding boxes annotated in nuScenes.
-Additionally, we design different types of questions manually, including counting, comparison, and existence, etc. For example, the template for existence type questions can be formulated as ``\textit{Are there any <A2> <O2>s that are to the <R> of the <A1> <O1>?}'', where \textit{<A>}, \textit{<O>} and \textit{<R>} represent different types of parameters, namely attributes, objects, and relationships.
-Based on these constructed templates and scene graphs, we sample different parameters to instantiate the templates, and use the scene graph to infer the correct answers, thus automatically generating question-answer pairs.
-More details of the annotation construction can be found in Section \ref{data_cons}.
+Additionally, we design different types of question templates manually, including counting, comparison, and existence, etc. Based on these constructed templates and scene graphs, we sample different parameters to instantiate the templates, and use the scene graph to infer the correct answers, thus automatically generating question-answer pairs.
 Eventually, we obtained a total of 460K question-answer pairs on 34K scenes from the annotated nuScenes training and validation split, with 377K pairs for training and 83K for testing.
-More details of the data statistics can be found in Section \ref{data_sta}.